-This AMG 420 drug candidate stems from the company's anti-BCMA BiTE program.
-BiTE stands for "bi-specific T-cell engager" technology.
+Blinatumomab was the first investigational BiTE® antibody construct developed and was approved for the treatment of Acute Lymphoblastic Leukemia in 2015.(2) BiTE stands for "bi-specific T-cell engager" technology.
 This is a type of immunotherapy treatment that induces responses from T-Cells in the patient's own immune system.
 It does not target the cancer itself, instead AMG 420 consists of two particular proteins, BCMA and CD3, respectively.
-The BCMA portion binds to an antigen on the surface of a cancer cell, and the CD3 binds to the surface of a T-cell.
-This bridge forms the way in which Cytotoxic T-Lymphocytes (CTLs) attack cancer cells causing cell lysis.
+The BCMA portion binds to an antigen on the surface of a myeloma cell, and the CD3 binds to the surface of a T-cell.
+This bridge forms the way in which Cytotoxic T-Lymphocytes (CTLs) attack the myeloma cells causing cell death.
 CTLs are white blood cells that enter in and break down the cancer cell through lysis.
 Lysis means that the cell is broken down, which kills the cancer.